Sending JSON over MQTT lets us exchange structured messages between an ESP32 or ESP8266 and the rest of the system.

 }

-What has changed, logically, is the MQTT.hpp file.
-Remember that in this file we have grouped the specific functionality of our project in terms of MQTT.
+What has changed is the MQTT.hpp file, where we group the specific functionality of our project in terms of MQTT.

 As we can see, instead of sending a simple piece of data as in the previous example, where we sent the value of millis(), this time we are sending a text string encoded as Json.